 “venv” is often used, but it doesn’t matter, it can be anything

-Navigate to the directory where you want the virtual environment to be created.
+Navigate to the directory within which you want the virtual environment to be created.
+For example:

 Create a virtual environment called “venv”: